 - Construct LR(1) parsing table, which takes lots of intermediate spaces. - Merging states. - Space efficient methods to construct an LALR(1) parsing table are known. - Construction and merging on the fly.

-Summary:
+Summary

-- LR(1) and LALR(1) can almost handle all programming languages, but LALR(1) is easier to write. - LL(1) is easier to understand.
+- LR(1) and LALR(1) can almost handle all programming languages, but LALR(1) is easier to write and uses much less space. - LL(1) is easier to understand, but cannot handle several important common-language features.